input-output-hk/engineering/blog/2022-12-05-ghc-js-backend-merged.md

 any other GHC.
 It doesn't require any wrapper script, only the "emconfigure" tool provided by the Emscripten project.

-You can now build a GHC with the JS backend with just these commands:
+With a fresh checkout of the GHC source tree, you can now build a GHC with the JavaScript backend with just these commands:

 > ./boot
 > emconfigure ./configure --target=js-unknown-ghcjs